 Universal provides free event guide maps at the front of Universal Studios Florida for all guests, so you don’t have to worry about bringing your own.
 We simply provide this example to help you plan and get a sense of the event’s layout.

-In 2016, Universal is continuing their tradition of offering Passholder nights the first two Fridays and Saturdays of the event.
-This year’s early access for passholders will take place on September 16, 17, 23, and 24th.
+In the numerous previous years, Universal has held a tradition of offering Passholder nights the first two Fridays and Saturdays of the event.
+If this is announced for 2017, we will update this section.
 Learn more on this page.

-RSVP is always required for Annual Passholder Nights, click here to reserve your spot.
+RSVP is always required for Annual Passholder Nights.
 Dates fill up quickly.
-THIS EVENT HAS REACHED CAPACITY FOR 2016.

 What Halloween Horror Nights is not